 What Should My Child Bring to HillsidesCares?

-Any items that are brought to HillsidesCares will be carefully inventoried at intake and discharge.
+All items brought to HillsidesCares will be carefully inventoried at intake and discharge.
 Some of the items that are allowed to be brought to HillsidesCares include:

-• Residents are also welcomed to bring personal items such as photos and personal reading.
+- Residents are also welcome to bring personal items such as photos and reading materials.

 Some of the items that are prohibited at HillsidesCares include: